 My speakers are the bi ampified version of the Rockport Arrakis 2 with the active external crossover.
 I am driving the speakers with a pair of CH Precision M10 amplifiers run in active bi amplification mode.

-I have added 4 of the Furutech GTX/NCF outlets with the GTX outlet Frames and the 105D NCF Carbon Fiber outlet covers.
-These are used for each of my CH M10 mono block amps and the Rockport Arrakis 2 outboard crossover.
+I have 13 of the Furutech GTX/NCF outlets with the GTX outlet Frames and the 105D NCF Carbon Fiber outlet covers.

-I have added 2 of the HRS SRX amp stands with the M3X2 isolation bases with G7 footers, These are for the power supplies of my CH Precision M10 amps.
+I have 4 of the HRS SRX amp stands with the M3X2 isolation bases with G7 footers, These are for the power supplies and my CH Precision M10 amps.

 I am now using Nordost Sort Kones under many of my components.
 I am using a combination of both the BC and TC sort kones.
 I am using them under all of my TotalDAC digital components - both DACs, the Outboard Reclocker, the Streamer, the Live Power supply, the D1 player and the NAS.
 I also use them under my Beat SE turntable outboard power supply (not the turntable itself) and my Rockport Arrakis external crossover.